KWB-R/fakin/content/talk/2017-09-25_workshop-kickoff/index.md

 # Abstract and optional shortened version.
 abstract = "What is FAKIN?
 What is rearch data management?
-Identify and prioritize topics to be adressed within FAKIN together with KWB colleagues." abstract_short = "Identify and prioritize topics to be adressed within FAKIN"
+Identify and prioritize topics to be adressed within FAKIN together with KWB colleagues."

+# Summary.
+An optional shortened abstract.
+summary = "Identify and prioritize topics to be adressed within FAKIN"

 # Name of event and optional event URL.
 event = "Workshop, internal (Kompetenzzentrum Wasser Berlin gGmbH)" event_url = ""